 Readymade Weights for Pool Steps

-Things Needed for DIY Pool Ladder Weights:
+Things you’ll need for DIY Pool Ladder Weights:

-- Plastic bottles/Plastic containers
+- Plastic bottles/containers

 - Vinyl-coated exercise weights